-The basic syntax to create table in MySQL is as shown below:
+The MySQL basic syntax to create a table is as shown below.

-Let us see the individual items from the syntax:
+Let us see the individual items from the MySQL Create table syntax:

-- Data Type: Please specify the valid Data type for each and every individual column.
-For example, Int, Varchar, float etc
+- Data Type: A valid Data type for every individual column.
+For example, Int, Varchar, and float.

-- NULL or NOT NULL: If you select NULL option then column will accept both normal values and NULL values otherwise, it will throw an error saying Column should not be empty
+- NULL or NOT NULL: If the NULL option is selected, the column accepts both normal values and NULL values.
+Otherwise, it throws an error stating the Column should not be empty.

-Before we start adding new table to company Database, Let us see the list of existing tables inside the database.
-In order to get this information you have to use SHOW TABLES command
+Before we start creating a table in Company Database, Let us see the list of existing ones inside the database.
+To get this information, use the following command.

-As you can see, company database had no existing tables.
-For the demonstration purpose, we are going to create new table called sales.
+As you see, the company Database had no existing ones.
+For the demo purpose, we constructed a new called sales using MySQL create table statement.

 CREATE TABLE sales ( SaleID INT NOT NULL AUTO_INCREMENT, Product_Name VARCHAR(100) NULL, Product_Description TEXT );

-From the below screenshot you can observe that, Command is executed successfully.
+From the below screenshot, see that the Command was executed successfully.

-Now, let me show you the list of tables available in company database.
-And you can see the sales table name in the list
+Now, let’s see the list of available ones in the company database.
+And notice the sales name in the list.

 USE company; CREATE TABLE customers ( CustID INT NOT NULL AUTO_INCREMENT, First_Name VARCHAR(50) NULL, Last_Name VARCHAR(50) NULL, Education VARCHAR(50) NULL, Profession VARCHAR(50) NULL, Yearly_Income INT NULL, Sales FLOAT(10, 2) NULL, PRIMARY KEY (CustID) )

-NOTE: Before you start creating a TABLE, It is always advisable to check if a Table exists or not.
+NOTE: Before you start creating a new one, It is always advisable to check if it exists or not.

-- Our first column is CustID of Integer data type and it will not allow NULL values.
+- Our first column is CustID of Integer data type, and it won’t allow NULL values.
 We also defined this column as Auto Incremental.
-(This is optional, If you want You can remove Auto_Increment portion completely)
+(This is optional If you want, You can delete the Auto_Increment portion)

-- FirstName, LastName, Education, Profession columns belongs to Varchar data type and it will allow NULL values.
-We also assigned the size to 50, it means these columns will accept up to 50 characters
+- FirstName, LastName, Education, and Profession columns belong to the Varchar data type, and it won’t allow NULL values.
+We also assigned the size to 50.
+It means these columns accept up to 50 characters

-- Sixth column is Yearly Income of INT data type, and it will allow NULL values.
+- The sixth column is the Yearly Income of INT data type, and it allows NULL values.

-- Sales columns belongs to float data type, and it will allow NULL values.
+- Sales columns belong to the float data type, and it allows NULL values.

-From the below screenshot you can observe that, Command is executed successfully and you can see the Newly created table under the Tables folder.
+From the below screenshot, see that the command was executed successfully.
+Now, you can see the Newly created one under the MySQL Tables folder.

 TIP: If you didn’t find the newly created table, Please click on the refresh button beside the SCHEMAS

-If you want to find the existing table definition then, right-click on the table name and select the Table Inspector option from the context menu.
+If you want to find the existing definition, right-click on the newly created name and select the MySQL Table Inspector option from the context menu.

-Once you select the Table Inspector option, a new tab will opened with table Information.
-Please go to the DDL tab to see the table definition.
+Once you select that option, a new tab opens with all the information.
+Please go to the DDL tab to see the definition.

-Check whether MySQL Table name exists or not?
+Check whether the Table name exists or not.

 USE company; CREATE TABLE sales ( Id INT NOT NULL, Name VARCHAR(50) NULL, Country VARCHAR(50) )

-If you have the privilege to see the list of tables available in a databases then you can use the SHOW TABLES command.
-If it is not the case then use below option.
+If you have the privilege to see the list of available ones in a database, then use the SHOW TABLES command.
+If it is not the case, use the below option.

-Following statement will only execute Create Table Statement, if the sales in not available in company database
+The following statement only executes MySQL Create Table Statement if the sales are not available in the company database.

 USE company; CREATE TABLE IF NOT EXISTS sales ( Id INT NOT NULL, Name VARCHAR(50) NULL, Country VARCHAR(50) );